How to Build Strong Business Habits

 • Reward.
 The reward for me would be the mental stimulation, knowledge, and ideas I gain as a result of doing it.

-In the end the goal is to make the habit a normal unconscious part of your lifestyle where you literally do it without thinking.
 Once you can get a habit to that stage you won’t even think about whether you need to do it or not because your mind will automatically just do it.

-9 Tips to Building Strong Habits
+9 Tips for Building Strong Habits

 Since I’ve started down this road of focusing on habits this year I’ve learned a lot of great things already.
-In this section I’m going to share what I’ve learned so far.
+In this section, I’m going to share what I’ve learned so far.

 #1 Start Small.